AesaraB/mypaint-website/pages/design/uxui/_index.md

 +++
 title = "UX/UI Specification"
-summary = "Developer reference describing and discussing MyPaint's UX/UI" mypaintver = "v3.0.0"
+mypaintver = "v3.0.0"
 +++

+This section describes the totality of MyPaint's UX/UI and where they're spawned in the backend.

 As MyPaint continues to grow and expand its feature set, the project needs to ensure that MyPaint remains ***simple to use***, and ***intuitive*** from the perspective of the user.
-The UX/UI documentation, alongside the [Human Interface Guidelines][hig], are the primary source of reference for developers and designers when suggesting, discussing, and prototyping new user-facing features for MyPaint.
+The UX/UI documentation, alongside the [Human Interface Guidelines][hig], are the primary source of reference for developers and designers when suggesting, discussing, and prototyping new user-facing features for MyPaint.<!--more-->

 # UX/UI Philosophy
 On creating MyPaint, Martin Renold dreamt of a drawing application that could let you